 Green facade

-Green facades improve the climate, the appearance and air quality.
-In addition, a green facade protects the building from warming from the sun in summer and keeps the house and yard cooler.
-In the winter, by limiting wind, façade plantings can reduce heat loss.
-In addition, green facades slow and reduce stormwater runoff into the sewer system and green facades provide space for various animals and insects.
+Green facades improve the climate, enhance the view, and improve air quality.
+In addition, a green facade protects the building from heating up in the summer sun and keeps the house and garden cooler.
+In winter, the vegetation on the facade can reduce heat loss by limiting the wind.
+Green facades also slow down and reduce the flow of rainwater into the sewer system and provide space for various animals and insects.

-A green facade does not take up extra space in the garden.
+A green façade does not take up any extra space in the garden.

 Difficulty